 I met Taniel Koushakjian when he was about 5 years old.
 I’ve known his mother, Arlys since she was 14 and I was 15.
 I guess you can say we go way back.

 Like our daughter Mandy, Taniel is an only child, so the two of them grew up together in our small Armenian community in Boca Raton, FL.
-Taniel graduated from the high school where I was teaching Culinary classes, although he never signed on as one of my students.
+Taniel graduated from the high school where I was teaching Culinary Arts classes, although he never signed on as one of my students.
 I supposed he would have felt awkward since we knew each other so well.

 Arlys, being a proud mother, recently forwarded me photos of Taniel’s D.C. garden - Armenian cucumbers, watermelon, mint, to name a few -- and food for the grill.
 (Taniel says he's loves to cook now, particularly marinating and grilling, but that he wasn't ready to learn while in high school.
 Now I understand!)

-Taniel said that he 's been holding the Easter BBQ for Armenians who are in D.C. without family.
+Taniel said that he 's been holding an Easter BBQ for Armenians who are in D.C. without family.
 About 20-30 people come by throughout the day, the ladies doing the pilaf, hummus, boregs, string cheese, etc., while all lend a helping hand with everything.

 No matter how hectic it is working in the Nation’s Capitol, there's always time for gardening and grilling.

 I’m proud of you Taniel!
 You’re a man after my own heart.